 He might give you a death stare or smile when you wave at him – but if you’re a woman there’s a big chance he’ll give you a flirty smile and say “hiiiii I like your shirt”.

 AKA our Mexican taquito or Chonk.
-The newest addition to the family as of 2021.
+The last addition to the family as of 2021.

-He’s a big cat lover so he’s the biggest fan of Poofy in the house.
+He’s a big cat lover so the biggest fan of Poofy in the house.
+Obsessed with cars and balls… instead of walking after taking his first steps started playing soccer instantly.

 He will fight you for food, no matter what it is.